Cordyline australis: Biodiversity

 Many plants and animals are associated with C. australis in healthy ecosystems.
 The most common epiphytes are ferns, astelias and orchids.
 Old trees often carry large clumps of the climbing fern Asplenium, and in moist places, filmy ferns and kidney ferns cling to the branches.
 Astelia species and Collospermum often establish in the main fork of the tree, and one tree can host several species of native orchid.
 Other common epiphytes include Griselinia lucida, as well as a range of mosses, liverworts, lichens and fungi.
 Two fungus species which infect living tissue—Phanaerochaeta cordylines and Sphaeropsis cordylines—occur almost exclusively on C. australis.
+The lichen Lithothelium kiritea, primarily found on the west coast of New Zealand, grows exclusively on the bark of C. australis.

 Animals and birds associated with C. australis include lizards which forage among the flowers, including the gold-striped gecko which is well camouflaged for life among the leaves of the tree.
 New Zealand bellbirds like to nest under the dead leaves or among the flower stalks, and paradise shelducks commonly build their nests in the base of an old cabbage tree standing in the middle of a field.
 Red-crowned parakeets are often seen foraging in cabbage trees.
 In South Canterbury, long-tailed bats shelter during the day in the hollow branches, which would once have provided nesting holes for many birds.

 The berries of C. australis are enjoyed by bellbirds, tūī, and kererū.
 Māori sometimes planted groves of cabbage trees (pā tī) to attract kererū which could be snared when they came to eat the berries.
 Reminiscing in 1903 about life in New Zealand sixty or more years earlier, George Clarke describes how such a tapu grove of cabbage trees would attract huge numbers of pigeons: "About four miles from our house, there was a great preserve of wood pigeons, that was made as tapu as the native chiefs could devise.
 At a certain season, the pigeons came in vast flocks to feed on the white berries of the Ti tree (bracœna) [sic] and got so heavy with fat that they could hardly fly from one tree to another.
 No gun was allowed in the place.
-The Maoris, with a long slender rod and a slip noose at the end, squatted under the leaves and noiselessly slipped the noose over the necks of the stupid pigeons as they were feeding."
+The Māoris, with a long slender rod and a slip noose at the end, squatted under the leaves and noiselessly slipped the noose over the necks of the stupid pigeons as they were feeding."
 As the native birds have vanished from much of New Zealand with the clearing of forests, it is now flocks of starlings which descend upon the fruit.